vvh0ame/black_russia.js/README.md

 # black_russia.py
-Mobile-API for blackrussia a popular multiplayer project which is based on GTA
+Mobile-API for blackrussia a popular multiplayer mobile game which is based on GTA Mobile